 A recent study found that global spending through QR code payments will touch $3 trillion by 2025, up by $2.4 trillion in 2022.

-This growth will be fueled due to a focus on financial inclusion in developing countries and developing alternative payment methods in developed nations.
+This growth will be fueled by focusing on financial inclusion in developing countries and developing alternative payment methods in developed nations.

-It is also a very convenient and fast mode of payment for customers that add to QR code’s popularity for payment platforms.
+It is also a very convenient and fast mode of payment for customers that adds to the QR code’s popularity for payment platforms.

 Besides grocery stores and restaurants, many businesses also share this code with their customers for online payments.

 The Key Points for Deploying QR Codes in Marketing

 QR codes can be a great addition to your digital marketing strategy.
 But for them to succeed, here are five points you need to consider:

 - Ensure your QR code is placed so your target user can easily see it and take the desired action.
 Setting it against a bright background can increase readability.

 - The context and content of your QR code should be clear.
 For example, the user should know what they’d get when they scan the QR code.
 For example, if you’re promising them a guide, ensure the QR code is linked with the same.
 It shouldn’t bring the user to a page on your website where they need to search for that guide.